szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 # Making Mistakes

-TODO: Finish up lesson

 It is an inevitability to make mistakes while programming.
 Especially when you are first beginning, it is easy to create errors and to write code that acts erratically.
 In fact, we have already made a few mistakes (on purpose) in previous lessons to illustrate the problems that can arise when learning to write a new programming language.
 However, you should be aware that even the most seasoned professional programmers make mistakes as well.
 Coding can be a frustrating, laborious task at times, and dealing with errors and bugs is a constant process.
 However, I think you'll also find that coming up with creative ways to address issues that arise in your code can also be a great source of satisfaction.

-Thankfully, programmers have developed many tools and strategies to help them deal with errors.
+Thankfully, programmers have developed many tools and strategies to help us deal with errors.
 In this lesson, we will cover a variety of tools, techniques, and strategies to help you write cleaner code, avoid common programming errors and pitfalls, and generally feel more confident in your ability to address problems.

 First, let's jump into some common error types and their causes.